gabrielguerrer/rng_rava_driver_py/README.md

 RAVA_ACQUISITION class to generate files containing pulse counts, random bytes, or numbers.

-To execute it, enter the following command:
+Execute it using the following command:
 ```
 python3 -m rng_rava.tk.acq
 ```